Accessibility in Tech: The Importance of Inclusive Writing in Technical Communication

 For example, consider working in the SaaS sector, and selling software that isn’t accessible for persons with visual impairments.
 Not only will they not buy your product, they’ll consider a competitor’s product that serves their needs better.

+Accessible technology is inclusive — meaning that a larger audience benefits from it.
 The phrase “accessible products” doesn’t only refer to products that are intended to accommodate disabilities, such as screen readers.
 It refers to all products that are accessible for people with a disability.

 To learn more about the benefits of inclusive technical documentation, we recommend reading this blog: How Acrolinx is Helping Salesforce Create Inclusive Technical Documentation

-Is your company’s content accessible and inclusive?
+Is your company’s technical content accessible and inclusive?
 If you’re not sure, we recommend you keep reading.
 In this blog, you’ll learn how to improve your content’s accessibility and inclusivity.

 First, start by setting a baseline through checking your existing content.
 This way, you see how accessible and inclusive your content is now and what needs improving.